cs-aman/Currency-Exchange-Comparison-Tool/README.md

 →<a href='https://github.com/cs-aman/Currency-Exchange-Comparison-Tool/tree/main/uml-diagram'>UML PNG here</a>.

 # Requirement Engineering
 In any undertaking, whether it's developing a Python application or assembling a piece of furniture, there are specific criteria to consider.
-For instance, in my current project, the key requirements are outlined below.<br><br>
+For instance, in my current project, the key requirements are outlined below.<br>
-<b>1.
+<p><b>1.
 API Interaction:</b><br>
 * The code relies on the requests library to communicate with external APIs, retrieving exchange rate data.<br><br>
 <b>2.
 Functions:</b> <br>
 * get_exchange_rate Function: This function is designed to fetch exchange rate data from an API.<br>